 Worried you might need water softener maintenance?
 We can help you with that!
-Our licensed experts know how to maintain a water softener and all the warning signs to watch out for.
+Our licensed experts have mastered water softener service and know all the warning signs to watch out for.

 1. There’s White Crust on Your Faucets and Shower Head

 It’s hard to ignore this symptom, especially when it comes time to clean your bathroom.
-The cleaning will be going well when you notice these crusty white splotches on your metal water fixtures.
+As you clean, you will notice these crusty white splotches on your metal water fixtures.

 The thing about these splotches is you have to scrub hard to get rid of them.
 And sometimes, even the most vigorous scrubbing won’t eliminate these stains!